DietVds/CertifiedMaxSAT/README.md

 ## Patches

-The [patches](patches) folder contains a number of patches, in what follows a description is given for each of them:
+The [patches](patches) folder contains a number of patches, in what follows a description is given for each of them.

 ### MiniSAT fix